freetype/docwriter/docs/reference/ft2-outline_processing.md

 <h4>values</h4>
 <table class="fields">
 <tr><td class="val" id="ft_orientation_truetype">FT_ORIENTATION_TRUETYPE</td><td class="desc">

-According to the TrueType specification, clockwise contours must be filled, and counter-clockwise ones must be unfilled.
+<p>According to the TrueType specification, clockwise contours must be filled, and counter-clockwise ones must be unfilled.</p>
 </td></tr>
 <tr><td class="val" id="ft_orientation_postscript">FT_ORIENTATION_POSTSCRIPT</td><td class="desc">

-According to the PostScript specification, counter-clockwise contours must be filled, and clockwise ones must be unfilled.
+<p>According to the PostScript specification, counter-clockwise contours must be filled, and clockwise ones must be unfilled.</p>
 </td></tr>
 <tr><td class="val" id="ft_orientation_fill_right">FT_ORIENTATION_FILL_RIGHT</td><td class="desc">

-This is identical to <a href="../ft2-outline_processing/#ft_orientation">FT_ORIENTATION_TRUETYPE</a>, but is used to remember that in TrueType, everything that is to the right of the drawing direction of a contour must be filled.
+<p>This is identical to <a href="../ft2-outline_processing/#ft_orientation">FT_ORIENTATION_TRUETYPE</a>, but is used to remember that in TrueType, everything that is to the right of the drawing direction of a contour must be filled.</p>
 </td></tr>
 <tr><td class="val" id="ft_orientation_fill_left">FT_ORIENTATION_FILL_LEFT</td><td class="desc">

-This is identical to <a href="../ft2-outline_processing/#ft_orientation">FT_ORIENTATION_POSTSCRIPT</a>, but is used to remember that in PostScript, everything that is to the left of the drawing direction of a contour must be filled.
+<p>This is identical to <a href="../ft2-outline_processing/#ft_orientation">FT_ORIENTATION_POSTSCRIPT</a>, but is used to remember that in PostScript, everything that is to the left of the drawing direction of a contour must be filled.</p>
 </td></tr>
 <tr><td class="val" id="ft_orientation_none">FT_ORIENTATION_NONE</td><td class="desc">

-The orientation cannot be determined.
-That is, different parts of the glyph have different orientation.
+<p>The orientation cannot be determined.
+That is, different parts of the glyph have different orientation.</p>
 </td></tr>
 </table>